LozinskiMatthew/med-assistant-project/notesToDo.md

 RAG doc should be on the dashboard page.

-In future I'd love to add  docter and patient accounts division.
+In future I'd love to add  doctor and patient accounts division.

 Black theme should be added, with easy switching.
 ToDo: Remove Date field from note model.